 We are located a little more than an hour from Denver, and 45 minutes to the front range of the mountains.
 You can’t beat our backyard.
 With decent amounts of time off each session, as well as intersessions, there is plenty to go explore and see!

 Your commute the entire summer is nonexistent.
 Your need to prepare meals or plan for them, is nonexistent.
 Room and board is covered for the entirety of your employment.
 Breakfast, lunch and dinner are provided, daily, with a super-delicious dinner for Shabbat on Friday nights.
 The only time you prepare food is if you want to run a program that involves cooking, or if you work in the kitchen; then you’re doing it a lot.
 If you’re traveling from far away, we can even work out flight stipends for certain positions!

 So, you’re interested.
 Great!
 Let’s take a look at what the rest of this process looks like:

-- Get in touch with us by applying for camp, here.
+- Get in touch with us by applying for camp, 2022 applications are live.
 We realize it’s long.
 Give as much detail as you can, we’ll be more interested with the more you tell us.

 - We will contact you to set up an interview.